 Well, if you didn’t get your golf in during the daytime, you should definitely check out Topgolf.
 For the unfamiliar, Topgolf takes the notion of a driving range and straps a rocket engine to it.
 Here, you sit with friends, have dinner, drinks, and hit golf balls equipped with sensors from climate controlled bays into a driving range with electronic targets.
 It’s exactly like nothing you’ve ever tried with a golf club.

 Or consider dinner, and cocktails or a show.
 With some of the finest restaurants this side of the Mississippi to choose from, such as Highlands Bar & Grill, Hot and Hot Fish Club, Ovenbird, and Bottega, you can’t go wrong.
 Or enjoy one of the newcomers to the Birmingham culinary scene, like Fancy’s on Fifth, El Barrio, Bamboo on 2nd, and Roots and Revelry.
 And that’s just scratching the surface when it comes to eats.

-As far as drinks go, you can choose from craft breweries like Good People, Trim Tab, Ghost Train, Back Forty and Cahaba, or excellent cocktail bars such as The Atomic Lounge, The Collins Bar, Carrigan’s Public House, Lou’s Pub, and The Louis at Pizitz.
+As far as drinks go, you can choose from craft breweries like Good People, Trim Tab, Ghost Train, Back Forty and Cahaba, or excellent cocktail bars such as The Atomic Lounge, The Collins Bar, Carrigan’s Public House and a few new options in Pilcrow Cocktail Cellar, The Lumbar, Queen’s Park and Paper Doll.
 Or all, since we do have Über here.

 Birmingham also sports a fabulous theatre scene.
 If a movie is what you have in mind, you should consider catching the classic, “White Christmas,” at The Alabama Theatre, a 1920s movie palace.
 On the other hand, you could also see a live version of “It’s a Wonderful Life” at Virginia Samford Theatre.
 Both are perfect for the season.